Cruzy22k/cookbook/packet_tracer/lab.5.1.router.dhcp.md

 Let's start by creating a simple network.
 We need:

 * 1x router.
-I don't think it really matters which one as long as it has a CLI and two G network ports
+I don't think it really matters which one as long as it has a CLI and two Gigabit network ports
 * 2x switches.
 It shouldn't matter which one.
 * 2x PCs